HardDropController/script_block_servers/README.md

 # script_block_servers
-**script_block_servers** is a console tool that blocks users and servers from appearing in the server list.
+**script_block_servers** is a console tool that blocks users and servers from appearing in the server list, comes with one admin[^1] blocked by default.
 A GUI will be created... eventually...

 ## How to use
 **script_block_servers** requires [RedBlocklandLoader](https://gitlab.com/Eagle517/redblocklandloader) and the [PackageAnyFunction](https://gitlab.com/Queuenard/packageanyfunction) module.
 This add-on packages functions relating to populating the server list / pinging servers, which are protected as they are part of the default scripts.